- You will be enrolled in the co-taught seminar during the fall semester (UC 100; 1 credit). Examples of first-year seminars:

 - Climate, Capital, and Culture (2018)

-- In extraordinary cases, a student can petition the Global Scholars co-Directors to take the fourth course while studying abroad, detailing the justification for such an exception.
+- In extraordinary cases, a student can petition the Global Scholars Directors to take the fourth course while studying abroad, detailing the justification for such an exception (form available).

-- Spend a semester abroad in an accredited program, ideally in a non-English speaking country.
+- Spend a semester abroad in an accredited program, non-English speaking country.

-Senior Thesis Guidelines: After students have completed the introductory interdisciplinary seminar, 4 semesters of language study, and 1 semester of study abroad, the final step to become a Palmer Global Scholar is to research, write, and successfully defend a Global Scholars thesis project.
+Senior Thesis Guidelines: After students have completed the Global Scholars first-year seminar, four language and culture semesters, and one semester of study abroad, the final step to become a Palmer Global Scholar is to research, write, and successfully defend a Global Scholars capstone project.
 Because the Palmer Global Scholars Program is not a major, the only specific guidelines associated with the final project are as follow:

 The thesis must be 20-35 pages, including notes and bibliography.